 The company was renamed in 1979 as Relational Software Inc. and in 1983, it officially became Oracle Systems Corporation after his flagship project named Oracle Database.
 In December 2018, he became a Director on the board of Tesla, Inc. after buying 3 million shares in 2017.

 Larry Ellison- Co-founder & CTO at Oracle

-Larry co-founded Oracle Corporation with Bob Miner and Oates.
-The company was founded on 16 June, 1977 and is headquartered in Austin, Texas, United States.
+Larry co-founded Oracle Corporation with Bob Miner and Edward A. Oates.
+The company was founded on 16 June 1977 and is headquartered in Austin, Texas, United States.
 Larry is the Executive Chairman and CTO of Oracle Corporation.

 It is an American multinational computer technology corporation that sells database software and technology, cloud engineered systems and enterprise software products.
 In 2019, Oracle was the second-largest software company on the basis of revenue and market capitalization.

 It also provides tools for database development and systems of middle-tier software, enterprise resource planning (ERP) software, Human Capital Management (HCM) software, customer management (CRM) software, and supply chain management (SCM) software.